 Cyber attacks are quickly becoming one of the most common modern-day crimes, and as more aspects of our lives continue to become digitized, hacking will only become more prevalent.
 It is estimated a staggering 30,000 cyber attacks occur each day across the world.
 The threat of a cyber attack is seemingly quite high for businesses, with over 60% of businesses surveyed having experienced a cyber-attack of some variety.

-Hackers often use password and code-cracking software, which automatically scans a victim's social media or online presence for interests, likes, and basic information.
+Hackers often use password and code-cracking software, automatically scanning a victim's social media or online presence for interests, likes, and basic information.
 Algorithms then test different password combinations based on this information, so the hacker barely has to lift a finger.
 Whilst there is a growing awareness around increasing our personal online security, can a GPS tracker be hacked?
-We often use GPS trackers as a way of keeping our most valuable possessions and loved ones safe, so are they easy to hack like most other technology?
-As GPS trackers are quite an investment, it is vital customers know they are receiving a device with a strong defense against hacking and data protection.
+We often use GPS trackers to keep our most valuable possessions and loved ones safe, so are they easy to hack like most other technology?
+As GPS trackers are quite an investment, it is vital customers know they are receiving a device with a strong defence against hacking and data protection.

 Not only are trackers very hard to hack, but they also are very undesirable to hack.
-GPS trackers cannot store any personal data, bank details, images, or messages making them pointless targets.
-Nothing can be obtained from the device, aside from location data.
-More so, as, unlike with a smartphone, you cannot see online who the GPS tracker is registered to, no one would know who or what was being tracked, thus the location data is meaningless.
-The great thing about GPS trackers is how they track belongings but hold no user information which attaches a person to the data.
-This makes GPS tracking devices excellent for adding that extra level of security, to our possessions and our loved ones.
+GPS trackers cannot store any personal data, bank details, images, or messages, making them pointless targets.
+Nothing can be obtained from the device aside from location data.
+More so as, unlike with a smartphone, you cannot see online who the GPS tracker is registered to; no one would know who or what was being tracked; thus, the location data is meaningless.
+The great thing about GPS trackers is that they track belongings but hold no user information, which attaches a person to the data.
+This makes GPS tracking devices excellent for adding extra security to our possessions and loved ones.